 Animals and plants that are not pests in another country may become a problem if they are released into another environment.
 Humans settling in New Zealand have brought with them plants and animals that are not native, which have had a very damaging impact on the environment.
 For example, early European settlers brought with them rabbits for meat.
 With no natural predators, rabbits were able to quickly breed to very high numbers.
 Stoats and ferrets were then introduced to kill rabbits, but they also killed native birds – now they have to be trapped to prevent kiwi and other birds from extinction.
 A plant or animal that is introduced to a new environment where it has no competitors may be able to rapidly take over and be very difficult to remove once established.

 New Zealand is in the fortunate position of being free of most disease-carrying mosquitoes, and serious animal diseases such as rabies, scrapie, foot and mouth disease and BSE (mad cow disease).
+The bacterial disease Mycoplasma bovis (M. bovis) was discovered in July 2017.
+The New Zealand Government and private sector partners are attempting to eradicate the disease.

-However, pests and diseases like these pose serious threats to our economy, environment, health and cultural identity.
+Pests and diseases like these pose serious threats to our economy, environment, health and cultural identity.
 An outbreak of a disease in livestock, such as foot and mouth disease, could cost the economy $10 billion.
 Thousands of jobs would be put at risk, and the economy would take years to recover.
 New Zealand’s natural habitats are also important for tourism, fishing and recreation but are at risk from plants and animals that might thrive and push out native species.

 There are biosecurity threats from: